datenstrom/community/README.md

 ## How to ask questions

 Write the question in the title, it's the first thing everyone will see.
 The Datenstrom community is a place to help each other.
 Where you can ask and answer questions.
 Most answers are provided by members, just like you.
 Use a translator if English is not your first language.
+Describe the problem you are trying to solve.
+Explain what you have tried so far.
+Select an answer, when your question has been answered.
 [Start a new discussion](https://github.com/datenstrom/community/discussions/categories/ask-a-question).

 ## How to report bugs